gladly-team/next-firebase-auth/README.md

 Now, you can use and customize the mock behavior in your tests.

-If you're modifying higher-order functions, component being tested needs to be `require`d inside a `beforeEach` function or inside each test case.
+If you're modifying higher-order functions, components being tested will be `required` inside a `beforeEach` function or each test case.
 This is because mocking `next-firebase-auth` has to happen _before_ your component is imported, because the call to the `next-firebase-auth` function is part of the default export of your component (e.g., `export default withAuthUser()(MyComponent)`).

 Given the following component: